-Several Indian Universities currently has Memorandum of Understanding with leading foreign universities across the globe for cultural exchange programmes and scholarships for students.
-Apart from the university-based scholarships, the Government of India also offers a wide range of scholarship to meritorious students.
+Several Indian Universities currently has Memorandum of Understanding with leading foreign universities across the globe for cultural exchange programs and scholarships for students.
+Apart from the university-based award, the Government of India also offers a wide range of scholarship to meritorious students.

 1) Admission is difficult

-To get admission in Top Universities for Foreign language courses is quite difficult.
-Admission takes place through a national level entrance test or high cut-off marks.
+To get access to Top Universities for Foreign language courses is quite tricky.
+The enrollment takes place through a national level entrance test or high cut-off marks.
 The number of seats is also limited, in most universities only 15 to 40 per course.

 2) Only for full-time students

-If you are a full-time student who wants to pursue a career in foreign languages, Advantages outweigh the disadvantages!!
-Today, Many of India’s top universities now offer various full-time degrees in foreign languages.
+If you are a full-time student who wants to pursue a career in foreign languages after 12th, Advantages outweigh the disadvantages!!
+Today, many of India’s top universities now offer various full-time degrees in foreign languages.